t3bol90/Turtle-Racing-Game/README.md

 # TurtleProj
-Creat a game with python lib named turtle :&lt;
+Create a game with python lib called turtle :&lt;